 The company owner and his foreman were arraigned for defrauding employees out of $330,000 in wages and keeping the money for themselves on two public works

-CCC Investigators filed six complaints complaints alleging that Falcon Builders submitted bids for projects that fell outside the scope of a class “B” license, or failed to properly subcontract portions of the work to specialty licensed subcontractors in accordance with state law.
+CCC Investigators filed six complaints alleging Falcon Builders submitted bids for projects that fell outside the scope of a class “B” license, or failed to properly subcontract portions of the work to specialty licensed subcontractors in accordance with state law.

 The California State License Board (CSLB) recently revoked two licenses held by Falcon Builders Inc., Ronald Auger, and John Mercer for five years.

-If either party applies for a license after the fie year period, the CSLB will require payment of $12,578.97 in investigative fees, and proof of payment to prior unpaid subcontractors or suppliers in the amount of $92,576.81.
+If either party applies for a license after the five year period, the CSLB will require payment of $12,578.97 in investigative fees, and proof of payment to prior unpaid subcontractors or suppliers in the amount of $92,576.81.

 In response to a request by the CCC, the Department of Industrial Relations issued a coverage determination finding a golf course pedestrian trial in Chula Vista is a public work under Labor Code 1720.